ctmrbio/stag-mwc/README.md

 [Snakemake](https://snakemake.readthedocs.io) are required to be able to use StaG-mwc.
 Most people would probably want to install [Miniconda](https://conda.io/miniconda.html) and install Snakemake into their base environment.
-Conda will automatically install the required versions of all tools required to run StaG-mwc.
+When running StaG with the `--use-conda` or `--use-singularity` flags, all dependencies are managed automatically.
+If using conda it will automatically install the required versions of all tools required to run StaG-mwc.
+There is no need to combine the flags: the Singularity images already contain all required dependencies.

 ### Step 1: Clone workflow
 To use StaG-mwc, you need a local copy of the workflow repository.
 Start by